Last updated on July 18, 2023

 Tube Down Discovery Canyon (near Red Deer)

 Take a break from the summer heat and visit this hidden gem right near the city of Red Deer.
-Bring a tube or rent one on site, and take a ride down this lazy river or chill in the beach area.
-Grab a snack at the concession or enjoy a picnic lunch.
+Bring a tube or rent one on-site, and take a ride down this lazy river or chill in the beach area.
+Grab a snack at the concession, enjoy a picnic lunch, or head to one of these great Red Deer restaurants.

 Try Not to Get Caught (Red Deer)